Immigration Law

 Crimes of Moral Turpitude

-Crimes of moral turpitude, as defined by immigration law, refer to any crime that shocks the public conscience and is considered depraved, vile, immoral, or against the rules owed from one man to another.
+Crimes of moral turpitude are another category of offenses under immigration law.
+These refer to any crime that shocks the public conscience and is depraved, vile, immoral, or against the rules owed from one man to another.
 The perpetrator must have been acting recklessly or had an “evil” intent.
-Some (but not all) of the acts that have previously been considered crimes of moral turpitude include murder, animal fighting, theft, robbery, incest, spousal abuse, child abuse, and rape.
+Some of the acts previously considered crimes of moral turpitude include:

-Immigrants who are convicted of an aggravated felony under immigration law who do not have lawful permanent resident status can be deported without a formal hearing before an immigration judge.
-Such persons are also not eligible for asylum or other relief such as “withholding of removal,” and they can be physically removed from the country two weeks after the order is made.
+Immigrants convicted of certain aggravated felonies without lawful permanent resident (LPR) status may face expedited removal without a formal hearing before an immigration judge.
+Such persons are also not eligible for asylum or other forms of relief.
+They generally cannot get “withholding of removal” if their sentence was five years or more, although there are exceptions and specific legal nuances.
+They can face removal from the country two weeks after the final order.

 When convicted of an aggravated felony, immigrants are not eligible for voluntary departure from the United States.
 They are also permanently inadmissible for reentry to the country unless they obtain a waiver from the Department of Homeland Security.
-Immigrants who have been convicted of an aggravated felony who then illegally reenter the country can face a prison sentence of up to 20 years.
+Immigrants convicted of an aggravated felony who illegally reenter the country can face a prison sentence of up to 20 years.

 Challenging an Aggravated Felony Charge

 Many immigrants convicted of aggravated felonies have challenged their deportation.
-Occasionally, courts have decided that such convictions are arbitrary and unwarranted, especially when the charges involve misdemeanors.
+Occasionally, courts have decided that such convictions are arbitrary and unwarranted.
+This is more common when the charges involve misdemeanors.

-Other factors can affect the outcome of a deportation order based on an aggravated felony conviction.
-Some factors include the length of the sentence, the monetary value of the crime, and the effect of deportation on family members who are legal residents.
-In addition, various courts have viewed these charges differently, which is why the assistance of an immigration lawyer can be advisable.
+There are other factors affecting the outcome of a deportation order based on an aggravated felony conviction.
+Some factors include the length of the sentence, the monetary value of the crime, and the effect of deportation on family members who are U.S. citizens or LPRs.
+In addition, various courts have viewed these charges differently.

 Was this helpful?